 I wonder if there is a name for this effect, of having to meander through one thought process to arrive at another.

-Great observation, Matthew.
+Great observation, Meg.
 I have another lesson learned from my business partner that can be applied here.
 It is called the Pyramid Principle.
 I can be used to clarify your thought before committing to an entire composition.
 I hope to write up that one next.
 Stay tuned, as I know you always do.

 I’ve observed this effect many times but not known it has a name.